Continuing our look at the new, pandemic-impacted fall season, here are the offerings that I may find myself interested in for Tuesdays.

 There are still a couple of issues that will plague (heh) the upcoming season.
 First, a number of the leagues top players had already opted-out of the season prior to the postponement back in August.
 Second, some of the Big 10 campuses are either shut down or partially closed due to COVID-19 outbreaks.

 The conference said it will provide updates on winter sports and other fall sports “shortly,” but, aside from basketball, I doubt they are in any sort of a hurry.
 This was a decision that had very little to do with the health and safety of the student-athletes and everything to do with pleasing broadcast partners, upset fandoms, and a cry-baby president.

 Following tonight’s victory over the Twins, the White Sox saw their magic number for clinching their first division title since 2008 drop to 9.
 Their magic number for clinching a playoff spot sits at 2.

 As the immortal Hawk Harrelson was fond of saying, don’t stop now, boys.

 Many years ago, using the weekly TV guide that came with the Sunday Chicago Tribune, I started keeping track of all of the movies I had seen over the course of my lifetime.
 The guide would list the two main stars for each movie, and that is a tradition that I’ve carried on in my database ever since.
 So, given those guidelines, and thanks to a corona virus inspired uptick to my movie watching this year, it is time to look at the 100 actors that have starred in at least 10 films that I have seen, as of July 1.

-Today, we continue with the 10 actors that have starred in 11 movies that I have seen, the same number at this level as 3 years ago.
+Today, we continue with the sole actor that has starred in 17 movies that I have seen, down 3 from 3 years ago.